What did people eat in the French countryside in the 1930s?

 - FAQ

-The vast majority of food came from the farm itself or local exchanges.
+The vast majority of food came from the farm itself or from local exchanges.
 Little was bought.
-A lot was processed.
+Much was processed.
 The pantry was a mix of fresh, dried, smoked, salted, preserved, or fermented ingredients.

-Among the most emblematic is the tomato, long viewed with suspicion and first cultivated as an ornamental plant.
-It was not until the end of the 19th century that it became fully edible in the eyes of the general public.
-In the 1930s, it was well established in the southern countryside, where its cultivation was productive.
-In more northern regions, however, its presence remained more discreet.
+Among the most emblematic is the tomato, long viewed with suspicion and initially cultivated as an ornamental plant.
+It was only at the end of the 19th century that it became fully edible in the eyes of the general public.
+In the 1930s, it was well-established in the southern countryside, where its cultivation was productive.
+In contrast, in more northern regions, its presence remained more discreet.

-Squash and its related varieties, such as zucchini, enjoyed better tolerance to temperate climates.
-They were then cultivated in most rural regions, particularly for soups and stews, which were nourishing and inexpensive dishes.
+Squash and its related varieties, like zucchini, enjoyed better tolerance to temperate climates.
+They were then cultivated in most rural regions, particularly for soups and stews, which were nutritious and inexpensive dishes.
 Although their American origin was forgotten, these vegetables played a fundamental role in the daily diet of the countryside.

 Finally, more discreet vegetables such as beans (in their green, red, or white forms) or corn found their place according to local soils and uses.
-Beans were widely spread in vegetable gardens, eaten fresh or dried, while corn was often reserved for animal feed.
+Beans were widely grown in vegetable gardens, consumed fresh or dried, while corn was often reserved for animal feed.

 Thus, in 1930, the presence of New World vegetables in the French countryside was neither uniform nor systematic.
 It was the result of a slow process of botanical, but also cultural, adaptation, shaped by local conditions: climate, agricultural practices, culinary traditions, and popular perception.

-These vegetables now form an essential part of the French food repertoire and redefine new regional culinary specificities.
+These vegetables now form an essential part of the French food repertoire and redefine new regional culinary particularities.

-In the French countryside of the 1930s, meat consumption was not daily for the majority of rural families.
+In the French countryside of the 1930s, meat consumption was not a daily occurrence for most rural families.
 It was organized around an implicit calendar, dictated by seasons, resources, and local traditions.

 Pork was king.
-The annual pig slaughter — often in November or December — was a collective event, involving the entire family and neighbors.
+The annual pig slaughter — often in November or December — was a communal event, involving the whole family and neighbors.
 In one day, the entire animal was processed: salted hams, smoked bacon, blood sausages, andouillettes, pâtés, rillettes, rendered fats preserved in stoneware pots.
 These preparations fed the family for several months.
 Nothing was wasted.

 Rabbit, wild or farmed, was the everyday meat par excellence — easy to raise, inexpensive, quick to prepare in a cauldron.

-Chicken was sacrificed at the end of its laying period, often slow-cooked to tenderize its meat.
+Chickens were slaughtered at the end of their laying period, often slow-cooked for a long time to tenderize their meat.

 Duck and goose provided cooking fat, a precious commodity in regions where butter was scarce.